The knowledge centre for farmers

 They raised Sh150,000 capital to start the new venture after consulting an agronomist who advised them to grow yellow passion and pawpaw fruits, viable crops in the area.

-They then bought 1,000 certified seedlings of solo sunrise pawpaw and sweet yellow passion seedlings at Sh80,000 in total and begun planting on an acre Kaewa farm in December 2017.
+They then bought 1,000 certified seedlings of solo sunrise pawpaw and sweet yellow passion seedlings at Sh80,000 in total and began planting on an acre Kaewa farm in December 2017.

 Irrigation costs between Sh1,000 and Sh2,500 per month.

-After nine months maturity period for the two fruits, they would start harvesting them for the market.
+After a nine month maturity period for the two fruits, they would start harvesting them for the market.
 They harvest 50kg of pawpaw and 150kg of passion every two weeks with the harvest of every fruit increasing by 10 kilos per harvest.

 They sell a kilo of both fruits at Sh150 thanks to a ready market that the young entrepreneurs enjoy.
 This earns them Sh30,000 in two weeks and over Sh100,000 gross income per month.